danmic/av-se/README.md

 This document provides a list of resources on audio-visual speech enhancement and separation based on deep learning.
 It can be seen as an appendix to [the overview paper that we recently wrote](https://arxiv.org/abs/2008.09586).

 Our intention is to update the list, when new material on the topic is released.
+The symbol '*' will be used beside a resource to indicate that it was not cited in our overview article.
 Feel free to propose changes or point out a resource that should be included.

 If you like and use this work, please :star: and consider citing our overview article.
 This will highlight the interest of the community in our work.